DRP60/SPaRTAN/README.md

 Since the model captures statistical relationships between surface proteins, TFs, and gene expression.
 We can use the trained interaction matrix to obtain different views of a CITE-seq data set; e.g., to predict TF activity from a cell's surface protein expression profile or to predict surface protein expression from a cell’s gene expression profile.
 Intuitively, information flows down from observed surface protein levels through the learned interaction matrix to infer TF activities and observed mRNA expression levels or propagates up through the TF target-gene edges and interaction network to infer surface protein expression.

-There are currently implementations of SPaRTAN in Matlab, and in Python.
-For more details and installation instructions on running SPaRTAN, please see the tutorials
+There is currently an implementation in Python.
+For more details and installation instructions on running SPaRTAN, please see the tutorial:
 * [Run SPaRTAN in Python](https://github.com/osmanbeyoglulab/SPaTRAN2/tree/main/SPaRTAN_python)
-* Run SPaRTAN in Matlab